41 Rustic Kitchen Ideas for Log Homes & Cabins

 Image courtesy of Mittmann Architects

-If you have a small kitchen but still want to incorporate rustic design elements, there are plenty of ways.
+If you have a small kitchen but still want to incorporate rustic design elements, there are numerous ways to do so.
 Use a lighter color palette and maximize natural light.
 A hanging pot rack made of wrought iron or reclaimed wood can add a rustic touch to your small kitchen design while saving storage space.
 Replace upper cabinets with open shelving made of wood or metal to give your small kitchen a more rustic feel and open up the space.

 Modern Farmhouse Kitchen